chelyx/chatbot/README.md

 - **Edit a Ticket**: Users can add attachments to existing tickets.
 - **Check Ticket Status**: Provides information on the current status of a ticket.
 - **Change Language**: Users can switch between English and Spanish using the `/lang` command.
-- **Attach Images**: Users can send images related to the issue or choose not to send any.

 ## Commands